doughahn/chat-souffle/README.md

 # Chat Soufflé

 This is a Twine project that integrates xAPI.
-It requires [Tweego](https://github.com/tmedwards/tweego) and uses [Snowman 2](https://videlais.github.io/snowman/#/) as it makes decent use of custom code rather than Twee shortcodes.
+It requires [Tweego](https://github.com/tmedwards/tweego) and uses [Sugarcube 2](https://www.motoslave.net/sugarcube/2/docs/).

 ## Tweego